newmint900/newmint900/README.md

 - 👋 Hi, I’m @newmint900
-- 👀 I’m interested in Linux
+- 👀 I’m interested in Linux, emacs & Docker
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python & Docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...